BrayanLemusQ/Online-Roulette/Commit Status.md

 ## Modified files and folders

 ### - routes.py
-- the method `Get`  and `POST` have been defined in the route `"/RouletteOpening"`
+- the method `Get` is deleted in `"/RouletteOpening"`, is not need it.
-- the code verifies the request made if is not POST, the endpoint will responses a messages like the one shown on the section *Operation* in this file.
+- the method `POST` have been defined in the route `"/AddBet"`.
-- key verification it must be `RouletteId` otherwise the endpoint will responses a messages like the one shown on the section *Operation* in this file.
+- the following changes were made on the  `"/AddBet"` route.
-- Id verification it must be an Id of an existing roulette otherwise the endpoint will responses a messages like the one shown on the section *Operation* in this file.
+  - the code verifies the request made, if is not POST the endpoint will responses a messages like the one shown on the section *Operation* in this file.
-- If the verification process is succesfull, the state of the selected roulette changes to open, so bets can be done on it.
+  - key verification, it should exists `RouletteId` `Bet` and `IdUsuario` otherwise the endpoint will responses a message of invalid keyvalue.